mstksg/inCode/copy/entries/type-levels.md

 !!![level5]:type-levels/Level5.hs

+From here on, we aren't going to be "building up" linearly on safety, but rather showing three structural type safety mechanism of increasing strength and complexity.

-For the next level of safety, we're not going to try to enforce anything on the contents of the list, but we can try to enforce something on the *spline* of the list: the number of items!
+For Level 5, we're not going to try to enforce anything on the contents of the list, but we can try to enforce something on the *spline* of the list: the number of items!

 To me, this level still feels very natural in Haskell to write in, although in terms of usability we are starting to bump into some of the things Haskell is